bigbridge-nl/product-import/README.md

 * Requires >= PHP 7.0
 * Input in UTF-8 (Magento standard)
 * MySQL max_packet_size on both MySQL client and MySQL server must be at least 1 MB (Which will be the case if the value wasn't deliberately lowered from the default)

-## On empty values

-* A value of "" will be ignored, it is not imported.
-The reason is that in imports, an empty value often means unknown, or unimportant, but rarely: to be deleted.

 ## Thanks to